-SCBX Financial Group recognizes the importance of reputational risk and therefore has developed reputational risk management framework as a minimum requirement for all companies in SCBX Financial Group to establish Reputation Risk Management Policy.
+SCBX Financial Group recognizes the importance of reputational risk and therefore has developed reputational risk management policy and framework as a minimum requirement for all companies in SCBX Financial Group to establish Reputation Risk Management Policy.
 Each company is expected to protect their reputation from both internal and external risk factors without regard to revenue generating potential.

-SCBX require the company in SCBX Financial Group to diligently monitor events and incidents that could negatively affect their reputation and that of the Group, and to ensure a timely process of escalation to SCBX.
+SCBX require the company in SCBX Financial Group to diligently monitor events and incidents that could negatively affect their reputation and that of the Group, and to ensure immediate and proper measures are taken along with timely escalation to SCBX.
+Moreover, the company apply social monitoring tools in detecting negative sentiments and engagement in various social media channels to ensure those reputationally sensitive issues are promptly managed.
 Strategic operating companies must undertake scenario planning, backed by clearly defined incident response processes, communication strategies, and roles and responsibilities.
 SCBX will inform regulators of major incidents on a timely basis, especially instances that could have a risk of contagion to the rest of the industry.